fmunozse/demo-log-mdc-aop-annotation/README.md

 # demo-log-mdc-aop-annotation

 ## Explanation
-Application to create a Annotation at level of controller to set MDC Mapped Diagnostic Context  to can defined the MDC in a declarative way.
+Application to create a Annotation at level of controller to set MDC Mapped Diagnostic Context  to can defined the MDC in a declarative way..

 ## Use
 Created 2 annotations